Federal Financial Aid

 Students must have a valid Social Security number to receive financial aid.
 Exceptions to this rule are students from the republic of the Marshall Islands, Federated States of Micronesia or the Republic of Palau.

 Male students between the ages of 18 and 25 must be registered with Selective Service to be eligible for financial aid.

 A new law suspends federal student aid eligibility for students convicted under federal or state law for possession of or sale of illegal drugs (not including alcohol or tobacco).
 If you have been convicted in the past, this does not automatically mean that you are ineligible for federal student aid.
-In order to determine your eligibility, complete and submit the FAFSA application, and the US Department of Education will mail you a worksheet to help determine if your conviction affects your eligibility for aid.
-If you are unsure how to answer this question, call 1-800-433-3243 for help.
+In order to determine your eligibility, you will need to answer questions on the FAFSA

 Incarcerated students and sex offenders